alan-turing-institute/scivision/contributing.md

 🎁 Extending the scivision catalog
 ---

-You can add models or datasets to the scivision catalog via the GitHub workflow discussed in this guide (see :ref:`how-to-contribute`).
+You can add models or datasets to the scivision catalog via the GitHub workflow described above.

-#### Preparing a model for inclusion in the catalog:
+#### Preparing a model for inclusion in the catalog

 In order to submit a model to the scivision catalog, you must first set up the GitHub repository containing the model as per the :ref:`model-repo-template`.

 This will enable you load your model via the scivision API and run it on matching datasets present in the catalog.

-#### Submitting your model to the catalog:
+#### Submitting your model to the catalog

 Once you have prepared a model for inclusion in the catalog, you can submit it via the following steps.
 Once your model submission is accepted, it will become available to other users of scivision.